dustywhite7/Econ8310/SlidesCode/5 - Panels.md

 ### Panel Data

-Forecasting algorithms like ARIMA models and GAMs struggle to cope with this kind of data structure
+Forecasting algorithms like ARIMA models, VAR models, and GAMs struggle to cope with this kind of data structure

 - How do we difference out a time series when we have multiple observations (of different individuals) in any given period?
 - How do we control for unobservable or unmeasurable differences between individuals?